 Role in Detoxification

-As mentioned, glutathione is our primary protector, and a large part of this job is defending us from environmental toxins many of which can disrupt hormone levels.
+As mentioned, glutathione is our primary protector, and a large part of this job is defending us from environmental toxins, many of which can disrupt hormone levels.
 We are exposed to these toxins collectively known as ‘xenobiotics’ mostly through contact with plastics, chemicals, pollution, heavy metals, and pesticides.
-If glutathione levels are low, xenobiotics can cause damage to DNA, cell membranes, and mitochondria.
+If glutathione levels are low, xenobiotics can cause damage to cellular DNA, cell membranes, and mitochondria.

 Role in Weight Control